tinted-theming/home/builder.md

 When building a target template repository, a base16 builder should first clear out any old output.
 Next, for all templates defined in the template repo's config file (located at `/templates/config.yaml`), the builder should iterate through all the defined schemes and output matching files.
 The built filename should look like `[output-dir]/base16-[slug][extension]`, where the slug is taken from the scheme filename made lowercase with spaces replaced with dashes and both the extension and output-dir are taken from `/template/config.yaml`.

-In the case where schemes share the same slug, a builder will overwrite files perviously generated from the template.
+In the case where schemes share the same slug, a builder will overwrite files previously generated from the template.
 Should this happen, a builder should show warning messages listing the overwritten files.

 ## Template Variables
 A builder should provide the following variables to a template file: